opensass/input-rs/README.md

 ## 📜 License

-This Yew component is licensed under the `Apache-2.0` License, giving you the freedom to use, modify, and distribute it as you see fit.
+This input component is licensed under the `Apache-2.0` License, giving you the freedom to use, modify, and distribute it as you see fit.
 Please check the [`LICENSE`](LICENSE) file for more details.

-## 📝 Conclusion

-Congratulations!
-You're now equipped with a Custom Reusable Input Component that will supercharge your Yew applications with its flexibility, user-friendliness, and robustness.
-Happy coding, and may your projects thrive with this powerful tool! 🎉